Trip to the Kumb Melah from 21 Feb. to 2 Mar. 2025 / From 2,470€

 A comprehensive trip to India that begins in the holy city of Varanasi, on the banks of the Ganges River, a place of worship for millions of Hindus.
 The trip continues with the grand Festival of Kumbh Mela, the highlight of the expedition.
 The sacred ceremony of Kumbh Mela has astrological motivations and takes place only once every twelve years.
 Finally, we will visit the best spots in Delhi, the capital of India.

-This trip to trip to Kumbh Mela will be guided by Michel Pedrero, a documentary photographer specializing in photojournalism, social portraits, press photography and wildlife.
+This trip to Kumbh Mela will be guided by Michel Pedrero, a documentary photographer specializing in photojournalism, social portraits, press photography and wildlife.
 In 2022, he was nominated for the World Press Photo for ‘Sudan looks at us’.

 Download the itinerary for this trip to India